-The immortal poet of the human condition, the Lebanese American Kahil Gilbran once wrote; “The deeper that sorrow carves in your being, the more joy you can contain”.
-There is a profound truth that sadness shapes the contours of our soul, and the mental character in a fundamental way.
+The immortal poet and writer of human condition, the Lebanese American Kahil Gilbran once wrote; “The deeper that sorrow carves in your being, the more joy you can contain”.
+There is a truth, sadness shapes the contours of our soul, and our mental character in a fundamental way.
 Just as an engraver uses force to carve incisions on a stone, thereby creating an object of beauty, so our suffering makes each of us the unique individual who we are.
 Gilbran suggests that there is a deep connection between sadness and joy.
 It is in our sadness that creates the space for happiness to flow through, in the same way that an empty stage allows actors to sparkle in their element.
 It is only in the backdrop of darkness that the stars are able to shine forth and the brightness of dawn is so welcome.

 Countless people have taken solace in the idea that the darkest hours come just before dawn.
 Like everything else it will pass bringing a brighter morning.
 Only when we are touched by sadness can we truly realize the true value of happiness.
 Going further still, Gilbran articulates the uplifting idea that the deeper the sadness we have endured, the greater joy we are able to feel.

 In speaking about the virtues of sadness, I must right away emphasize that I am not talking about depression, which is serious, damaging, debilitating illness.
 Indeed the wealth health organization has made the troubling forecast that depression will be second on the list by the year 2020.
 Of course the water becomes murky when attempting to differentiate between sadness and depression as the two emotions overlap in many ways.
 Sadness is a normal aspect of human condition.
 Then if it becomes suffiecntly intense or prolonged it may cross the line and pass into depression.

 Unless you are depressed it is important to see that normal sadness as not as an illness but as part of our common humanity.